JuliaRegistries/General/README.md

 list:

- - The package name should start with a capital letter, contain only ASCII alphanumeric characters, contain a lowercase letter, and be at least 5 characters long.
+ - The package name should start with a capital letter, contain only ASCII alphanumeric characters, contain a lowercase letter, be at least 5 characters long, and should not start with "Ju" or contain the string "julia".
  - To prevent confusion between similarly named packages, the names of new packages must also satisfy three checks:
       - the [Damerau–Levenshtein